In this section

 |

-•Strings from file, specified in section of the Cidr type, are interpreted as IP addresses or IP address ranges.
-IPv4 and IPv6 formats for IP addresses as well as IP address ranges are allowed.
-The subnet mask can be specified in bit (octet) format, as well as in CIDR (Classless Inter-Domain Routing) notation.
-For example:
+•Strings from a file specified in the section of the Cidr type are interpreted as IP addresses or IP address ranges.
+Both IPv4 and IPv6 formats for IP addresses as well as address ranges are allowed.
+A subnet mask can be specified in the bit (octet) format, as well as in the CIDR (Classless Inter-Domain Routing) notation, for example:

 #IPv4